f3d-app/f3d/doc/libf3d/02-CLASSES.md

 A generic image class that can either be created from a window, from an image filepath or even from a data buffer.
 It supports comparison making it very practical in testing context.

+## Video Encoder class

+It's possible to encode rendering result into a video stream.
+The frames should be sent to the encoder and x264 packets are received.

 ## Log class

 A class to control logging in the libf3d.
 Simple using the different dedicated methods (`print`, `debug`, `info`, `warn`, `error`) and `setVerboseLevel`, you can easily control what to display.
 Please note that, on windows, a dedicated output window may be created.